timblewis/MTGWeightedSampling/README.md

 Then if we are targeting 16 lands we would weight the games so that they behave as if the deck had 11 creatures.
 And if we are targeting 18 lands we would weight the games so that they behave as if the deck had 9 creatures.
 By default this is set to other non-land cards, meaning any non-land that does not pass the `cards_of_interest` filter.
+* `game_filter: Optional[GameFilter] = None` this game filter defines what games will be looked at during the analysis.
+By default all games will be analyzed.
 * `expansion: str = "BLB", data_path: Optional[Path] = None` these define where the script will look for the 17lands data is to analyze.
 If `data_path` is set it will look there for the data.
 Otherwise it will look in the same directory as the script for a file named `replay_data_public.{expansion}.TradDraft.csv`.
-* `card_path: Path = PATH / "cards.csv", abilities_path: Path = PATH / "abilities.csv"`
+* `card_path: Path = PATH / "cards.csv"
-these define where the script will look for the card and abilities data from 17lands.
+defines where the script will look for the card data from 17lands.
-By default it will look in the same directory as the script for files named `cards.csv` and `abilities.csv`.
+By default it will look in the same directory as the script for files named `cards.csv`.
+* `extract_abilities: bool = False, abilities_path: Optional[Path]`
+decide whether abilities used during the game will be attached to game data and if so where to find the abilities data from 17lands.
+This data should only be necessary if your `game_filter` needs the abilities.
+If `extract_abilities` is set to `True` `abilities_path` will default to `abilities.csv` in the same directory as the script.
 * `show_plots: bool = False` lets the script know if you want plots to pop up when the data is done, false by default.
 * `WeightedSamplingResult` contains `single_coi_count_results` which is a dict mapping number of cards of interest (e.g. 16 lands, 17 lands, 18 lands, etc.) to `SingleCardsOfInterestCountResult`.
 `SingleCardsOfInterestCountResult` contains: